Osilon/calculator-js/README.md

-A simple calculator made with javascript.
+A simple calculator made with javascript. <br />
 #TheOdinProject